Percy Jackson & the Olympians: The Lightning Thief: Video game

 A video game based on the film developed by Griptonite Games and published by Activision was released exclusively for Nintendo DS on February 11, 2010.
 GameZone's Michael Splechta gave it a 6/10, saying "Percy Jackson might not make a splash when it comes to movie tie-in games, but fans of turn-based combat might find some redeeming qualities in this otherwise bare-bones game."
 On Metacritic, the game has a score of 56 out of 100 based on 6 reviews, indicating "mixed or average reviews".

 Home media

-The film was released on June 29, 2010 on DVD and Blu-ray.
+The film was released on June 29, 2010, on DVD and Blu-ray.
 The movie itself charted at the top of the charts (DVD sales) with $13,985,047 in revenue in its first week.
 As of October 2011, the movie had sold 2,087,368 DVDs with over $37 million in sales.

 Sequel

-In October 2011, 20th Century Fox announced a stand-alone sequel based on the second book, The Sea of Monsters.
+In October 2011, 20th Century Fox announced a sequel based on the second book, The Sea of Monsters.
 The film was released on August 7, 2013.